Watch For Nets!

 - If attempting to free tangled equipment, keep the bow of the boat pointed into the wind.

-Minnesota Lake Superior Commercial Fishing Regulation Highlights
+Minnesota Lake Superior Commercial Fishing Regulations

 The Minnesota commercial fishery is highly regulated and operates under limited entry regulation.
 Limited entry restricts the number of commercial licenses available and also imposes limits on the total and individual gill net footage that may be fished.
 Limited entry also establishes performance standards that a fisherman must meet to renew an annual license, resulting in a commercial fishery comprised of professionals with a keen interest in the fishery resource.